Typos that Broke the RAG's Back: Genetic Attack on RAG Pipeline by Simulating Documents in the Wild via Low-level Perturbations: Introduction

-In this work, we investigate two realistic yet underexplored dimensions of RAG robustness evaluation: 1) the quantitative resilience of the individual retriever and reader components and their sequential relationships and 2) vulnerability to noisy documents with low-level perturbations.
-First, we introduce two specific objectives for a retriever and reader to assess each component's robustness against low-level perturbations.
-These objectives assess the impact of perturbed documents on the RAG pipeline's retrieval and grounding capabilities, providing a detailed understanding of component-specific resilience beyond traditional QA metrics.
-To further explore robustness under these newly defined dimensions, we introduce a novel adversarial attack algorithm, namely \textit{GARAG}, which targets at the dual objectives within the RAG system.
-Specifically, the adversarial document population is initially generated by injecting low-level perturbations to clean documents while keeping the answer tokens intact.
-The population then undergoes iterative crossover, mutation, and selection processes to discover the most optimal adversarial documents within the search space formulated by our objectives.
+In this paper, we evaluate the RAG system's robustness against textual typos in the database by generating a perturbed counterpart of the clean document retrieved for a given query.
+Initially, we establish two attack objectives to qualitatively measure the negative impact of the adversarial document on the RAG system's retrieval and grounding capabilities.
+To comprehensively assess system resilience under these objectives, we propose a novel black-box adversarial attack method, \textit{GARAG}, which uses a genetic algorithm to search for the most adversarial document with low values for both loss objectives among the perturbed documents.
+The method begins by generating an initial population of adversarial documents by injecting minor textual errors into the original document while ensuring that answer tokens remain unaltered.
+Through an iterative process of mutation, crossover, and selection to refine the population, the method searches for the most adversarial document for a given query by effectively exploring the vast search space of typos space and exploiting the most adversarial documents.
 To sum up, \textit{GARAG} assesses the holistic robustness of an RAG system against minor textual errors, offering insights into the system’s resilience through iterative adversarial refinement.

 We validate our method on three standard QA datasets~\cite{TQA, NQ, SQD}, with diverse retrievers~\cite{DPR, contriever} and LLMs~\cite{Llama2, vicuna, mistral}.
-The experimental results reveal that adversarial documents with low-level perturbation generated by \textit{GARAG} significantly induce retrieval and grounding errors, achieving a high attack success rate of approximately 70\%, along with a significant reduction in the performance of each component and overall system.
+The experimental results reveal that adversarial documents with low-level perturbation generated by \textit{GARAG} significantly induce retrieval and grounding errors, achieving a high attack success rate of approximately 70\%, along with a significant reduction in the performance of each component and the overall system.
 Our analyses also highlight that lower perturbation rates pose a greater threat to the RAG system, emphasizing the challenges of mitigating such inconspicuous yet critical vulnerabilities.